sapcc/swift-http-import/README.md

 ### Transfer behavior: Delete objects on the target side

-By default, swift-http-import will only create or overwrite objects on the target side.
-To enable the deletion of objects that exist on the source side, but not on the target side, set the `jobs[].unknown_files.strategy` configuration option to `delete`.
+By default, swift-http-import will only copy files from the source side to the target side.
+To enable the deletion of objects that exist on the target side, but not on the source side, set the `jobs[].cleanup.strategy` configuration option to `delete`.
 [(Link to full example config file)](./examples/transfer-delete-on-target.yaml)